 My guest today is Kate Vitasek, a member of the graduate faculty in executive education at the University of Tennessee, and the creator of the Vested model.
-Kate and I have recorded several podcasts together, but in this case we connected in person at the SIG Fall Summit in Carlsbad, California.
-We took that opportunity to discuss the Vested model and how procurement (after long delay) is embracing the mindset.
+Kate and I have recorded several podcasts together, and in our latest conversation, we took the opportunity to discuss the Vested model and how procurement (after long delay) is finally embracing this mindset.

 We started our conversation by getting caught up on what has transpired in the world of Vested since the last podcast.

 “A true desired outcome is the future.
 It’s a desired outcome.
 So, how do you buy the future?
 How do you buy innovation?
 You can’t write a spec for that.
 We really have to bring in the suppliers as experts to help co-create during that bidding process.” – Kate Vitasek

 - Why procurement and suppliers have to be of the same mindset to have a Vested relationship.

 - The difference between native Vested arrangements and ones that ‘flip’ from conventional to Vested.